emersion/go-imap/README.md

 Commands defined in IMAP extensions are available in other packages.
-See [the wiki](https://github.com/emersion/go-imap/wiki/Using-extensions#using-client-extensions) to see how to use them.
+See [the wiki](https://github.com/emersion/go-imap/wiki/Using-extensions#using-client-extensions) to learn how to use them.

 * [APPENDLIMIT](https://github.com/emersion/go-imap-appendlimit)
 * [COMPRESS](https://github.com/emersion/go-imap-compress)